Old Sheriff Court, Glasgow: History

 The southern section was extended to the north to connect with the central section to a design by Clarke & Bell between 1868 and 1871 and the complex was extended further north to Ingram Street to a design by Clarke & Bell to create larger council chambers and municipal offices for the city council which opened on 24 February 1874.
 The city council moved out again when they relocated to the new Glasgow City Chambers in George Square in October 1889.

 The building continued to be used as a facility for dispensing justice but, following the implementation of the Local Government (Scotland) Act 1889, which established county councils in every county, part of the complex was allocated for offices for use by Lanark County Council, who held their meetings in the sheriff's court.
 The county council also moved out again when they relocated to Lanarkshire House in Ingram Street in 1930.

 After the new Glasgow Sheriff Court in Carlton Place in the Gorbals area of Glasgow was opened by Queen Elizabeth II on 29 July 1986, the Old Sheriff Court was left vacant and began to deteriorate.
 The building was the subject of a major programme of restoration works carried out on behalf of Persimmon to a design by SMC Parr Architects in 2005.
-It saw the building converted into a theatre complex for the Scottish Youth Theatre, 62 residential apartments and the Citation Public House and Restaurant.
+It saw the building converted into a theatre complex for the Scottish Youth Theatre, 62 residential apartments and the creation of Citation Public House and Restaurant by Glaswegian restaurateur Ryan Barrie.
 The project was subsequently recognised by an award for Best Practice in Regeneration from the British Urban Regeneration Association.